NerdyGF22/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. count that word -> dispaly lines with bin
 16. whats next -> root 3 lines after that
 17. i hate bin -> don't contain bin
+18. letters only -> starting with a letter